Denali Equipment List

 Glacier Glasses

 You CANNOT go on the expedition without legit eye protection.
 They are that important.
 Without adequate eyewear, the eyes can literally get sunburnt and in an extreme situation will give you temporary blindness.
 Choose a model with 100% UV protection and side shields.
 Light will be coming at you from all sides, so make sure the glasses and side shields cover your eyes from the top, side, and bottom.
-Look for lenses that have max 12% or less visible light transmission (VLT), in order to properly protect your eyes.
+Look for lenses that have around 12% or less visible light transmission (VLT), in order to properly protect your eyes.
 Visible Light Transmission is a measurement of how many visible light waves transmit through a material.
 We recommend purchasing a cheap "back up pair" to bring with you.
 You spend a substantial time on the mountain and it is important to have a back up in case something happens to your initial pair.

 NOTE: Those using contact lenses should also bring a pair of prescription glasses in the event that your contacts or solutions are lost or damaged by freezing.